 Tibor Eckhardt, and Otto Hámos amongst others.

-The Feleky Collection formed the nucleus of the collection of the Society.
+The Feleky Collection was intended to form the nucleus of the collection of the Society.
 Charles Feleky, who died in 1930, was an internationally renowned music director at the Martin Beck Theater on Broadway at the time, now called Al Hirschfield Theatre.
 His main wish was to foster better cultural relations between America and Hungary.
 His collection contained more than six thousand books amongst which there were 200 rare books dating back to the sixteenth century.
+You can read more about The History of the Feleky Collection her

 In addition, the Society amassed various archives and private documents from its founders in addition to an extensive art collection, most currently housed at the Museum of the American Hungarian Foundation in New Brunswick, NJ.